 Termination risk is the risk that the swap (or multiple swaps under a Master Agreement) could be terminated prior to its (or their) scheduled termination date(s) as a result of any of several events relating to either you or the Swap Dealer, including your payment default on a swap or the Bonds or a downgrade of your ratings and other events specified by the terms of the swap and the Master Agreement.
 Upon an early termination, a substantial Termination Payment could be due and payable; you may either owe a Termination Payment to the Swap Dealer or receive a Termination Payment from the Swap Dealer depending on then-prevailing market rates in the relevant market for a swap with the same term and structure.
-You may be able to fund a Termination Payment is unconditional and is not subject to your ability to incur debt or access the public markets.
+You may be able to fund a Termination Payment from the proceeds of your borrowings.
+However, your contractual obligation to make a Termination Payment is unconditional and is not subject to your ability to incur debt or access the public markets.